qilingframework/rtfd.io/docs/ida.md

 - Dispatcher blocks: Something like `switch...case...case...` implementation, decide the following control flows
 - Return blocks: The blocks which exit the function

 To deflat the function, the first task is to identity such blocks.
-Qiling IDA Pro plugin will perform some auto analysis by clicking `Auto Analysis For Deflat`.
+Qiling IDA plugin will perform some auto analysis by clicking `Auto Analysis For Deflat`.
 Note that [the basic setup](#Setup) should be done before analysis.

 ![](img/deflat.png){: style="height:auto;width:500px;display:block;margin:left"}